TylerMHandley/pit-mutation-testing/README.md

 [INFO] Finished at: 2019-10-02T21:20:40-04:00
 [INFO] ------------------------------------------------------------------------
 ```
 Our mutators generated 12 mutations, but our test only killed 10 of them.
 There must be a problem with our test suite of 1 test (who would have guessed?).
 PIT automatically generates an HTML coverage report of this run in the `target/pit-reports` folder.
 These reports are in folders labelled by the date and time that you ran the coverage command with the format `YYYYMMDDHHMM`.
+These coverage reports give us a detailed rundown of the adequacy of our test suite.

 Inside the report folder, `index.html` will show us the statement and mutant coverage of our tests across all files tested.
 Additionally, PIT creates a folder for each package tested, along with coverage html files for each file tested.
 These files are split into 3 sections:
 * A line-by-line report of the lines covered by our test suite.
 Every line from which a surviving mutant was generated is highlighted red.
-* A **Mutations** section which contains the mutations generated for each line, as well as information on whether they were killed by our test suite, survived, or highlighted a line that contained no coverage in our test suite.
+* A **Mutations** section which contains the mutations generated for each line, as well as information on whether they were killed by our test suite, survived, or mutated a line that contained no coverage in our test suite.
 * A **Active Mutators** section which contains which kinds of mutators were applied to the code being tested.
 * A **Tests Examined** section, which lists all test cases used in generating the report for this class.